teamextension/updatedep/actions/EXPLICIT-CAN-BE-IMPLICIT.md

 ### How It Works:
 ####
-For each explicit dependency, check if the dependency is also an implicit dependency, and if the versions match.
+For each explicit dependency, check if the dependency is also an implicit dependency with the same version.
 If the versions match, the explicit dependency can be made implicit.
 Whenever a dependency is removed, the dependency tree is recreated to get the latest dependency versions.
 Uses whitelist.txt and blacklist.txt.
+Make sure the project builds on the command line, not just in your IDE.